Lucy Lambert Hale: Marriage and later life

 In the wake of the assassination, Hale accompanied her parents to Spain, where her father took up his post as United States Ambassador to Spain.
 She remained in Europe for five years, during which time she received and refused many offers of marriage from titled aristocrats.
-France, Italy, and Switzerland, were among the countries she visited; in Paris she attended the theatre with her former beaux Oliver Wendell Holmes, Jr., John Hay, and Frederick Anderson.
+France, Italy, and Switzerland, were among the countries she visited; in Paris she attended the theatre with her former beaux Oliver Wendell Holmes Jr., John Hay, and Frederick Anderson.

 In 1870, she returned to America to care for her sick father, and renewed a correspondence with her first admirer, the successful corporation lawyer William E. Chandler, whose wife, Ann Gilmore had died.
 They were married in 1874 and in March 1875, her only son, John Parker Hale Chandler, was born.
 In 1882, Hale's husband became Secretary of the Navy, and in 1887, a United States senator.
 She immersed herself in politics at her husband's side and was a successful hostess at the many social functions Chandler held in Washington.

 Death

 Hale died on October 15, 1915, and is buried at Pine Hill Cemetery in her hometown of Dover, New Hampshire.

-Hale and Chandler's grandson, Theodore E. Chandler, later became a highly decorated Navy Admiral during World War II.
+Hale's and Chandler's grandson, Theodore E. Chandler, later became a highly decorated Navy Admiral during World War II.
 He was injured when kamikazes attacked his ship in the Pacific theatre on January 6, 1945.
 He died the following day.